 Adduction

-Adduction is a movement that brings a body part towards the body’s midline.
-In the shoulder, adduction occurs when the arm is brought across the chest, while hip adduction occurs when the leg is brought towards the body's midline.
+Adduction is a movement that brings a body part towards the body's midline.
+In the shoulder, adduction occurs when the arm is brought across the chest, while hip adduction occurs when the leg is brought toward the body's midline.

 As we age, our ability to perform adduction decreases.
 This can lead to problems with balance and mobility.
 Adductor strengthening exercises can help combat this problem and maintain our ability to move our limbs close to our bodies.